 In 1761 Henry was appointed Cardinal Bishop of Frascati, where he lived for many years, he founded a seminary which he endowed with an excellent library and carried out his duties conscientiously.
 Cardinal York is still remembered in Frascati for his many acts of charity.

-After the death of their father in January, 1766, Henry affected a reconciliation with his errant elder brother and Charles at last returned to Rome to take up residence in the Palazzo Muti.
-They were never to see eye to eye over a number of issues, Henry was censorious about his brother's fondness for the bottle and frequent differences of opinion ensued.
+After the death of their father in January 1766, Henry effected a reconciliation with his errant elder brother and Charles at last returned to Rome to take up residence in the Palazzo Muti.
+They were never to see eye to eye over several issues, Henry was censorious about his brother's fondness for the bottle and frequent differences of opinion ensued.
 Henry was reluctant to meet his niece, Charles illegitimate daughter, Charlotte Stuart and protested when Charles granted her the title HRH.
 He was later to develop a close relationship with Charlotte and she became instrumental in bringing about a reconciliation between the brothers.

 On the death of Charles, Henry inherited the Stuart claim to the throne of Britain.
 He declared himself Henry IX, but in acceptance of the situation, did nothing to press his claims.
 Although Cardinal York inherited a large amount of money and jewels from his Sobieski grandfather, after the French Revolution, many of his benefices and revenues were confiscated and Henry was obliged to sell off the Sobieski Jewels to support his lifestyle.
 In 1798, when the French occupied Rome, he was forced to flee to Naples. losing much of what he had retained.